datacommonsorg/docsite/api/rest/v2/observation.md

 - `LATEST`: Fetch the latest observations only.
 - <var>DATE_STRING</var>: Fetch observations matching the specified date(s).
 The date string must be in the format _YYYY_, _YYYY-MM_, or _YYYY-MM-DD_, like `2020`, `2010-12`
 - `""`: Return observations for all dates.

+Many endpoints allow the user to filter their results to specific dates.
+When querying for data at a specific date, the string passed for the date queried must match the date format (in [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)) used by the target variable.
+An easy way to see what date format a variable uses is to look up your variable of interest in the [Statistical Variable Explorer](https://datacommons.org/tools/statvar).

+## Response

 The response for an observation is a multi-level object generic response that can handle all the cases mentioned above.
 The observation request is first